Ericksonian Hypnosis & Hypnotherapy in South London - Help for Chronic

-Hypnosis for pain relief & pain management uses very powerful procedures.
-These can alleviate or suppress the pain of physical trauma & remove the psychological distress of mental trauma (PTSD).
-These techniques can also ease the physical restrictions imposed by many ongoing physical conditions through freeing up the function of joints and tissues.
+Hypnosis for pain relief & pain management can alleviate or suppress the pain of physical trauma & remove the psychological distress of mental trauma (PTSD).
+These techniques can also ease the physical restrictions of many physical conditions through freeing up the function of joints and tissues.

-Hypnosis and hypnotic processes to produce anaesthesia for surgery & dentistry and to speed surgical recovery were pioneered by James Braid - an army surgeon - in the Crimean war.
-He demonstrated the use of hypnosis to achieve profound reduction in the levels of anaesthetic required to achieve pain free surgery and to relieve pain during recovery.
-Overall there was a 30% reduction in fatalities and similar reductions in the time it took to recover from surgery for wounds.
+Hypnosis and hypnotic processes for anaesthesia for surgery & dentistry also speed surgical recovery.
+Pioneered by James Braid - an army surgeon in the Crimean war, hypnosis was demonstrated to achieve profound reduction in the anaesthetic required for pain free surgery and pain relief during recovery - producing a 30% reduction in fatalities and recovery times.

-Besides being available as the method of choice for surgery where the patient has a far greater risk than normal from chemical anaesthesia - hypnosis is also effective in many other physical processes - like labour pain and natural childbirth.
+Besides being available for surgery where the patient is at greater risk than normal from anaesthesia - hypnosis is also effective in many other physical processes - like labour pain and natural childbirth.

-Many other processes - like period pain and PMT can be much relieved or eliminated through calming strategies and changed patterns of awareness.
-These can be learned and powerfully reinforced with unconscious suggestion.
+Processes like period pain and PMT can be much relieved or eliminated through changed patterns of awareness - learned and reinforced with unconscious suggestion.

-Put simply, hypnosis generates and reinforces alternative states of awareness where pain is simply not present.
-The effectiveness of the outcome depends on skill and imaginative capacity in the practitioner to evolve methods suitable and reliable in use for the individual.
-Once learned these can be practised and used successfully and independently of the practitioner.
+Put simply, hypnosis generates and reinforces states of awareness where pain is simply not present.
+Effectiveness of outcome depends on skill and imaginative capacity in the practitioner to construct reliable methods suited to the individual.
+Once learned these can be practised and used independently of the practitioner.